karthikeyan1134/Electricity-billing/README.md

 upload_S3.sh which is used to send the [Billing Details.csv] file into the S3 bucket Modify the below line in the upload_S3.sh with your bucket name getbucketname="s3://electricity-billing-system"

+# The 'View Bills' navigation item will not be displayed until there is a database connection.